 Beyond correcting the myths, our goal is to make sure each person gets real therapeutic results from CBD.
 If you have any questions, talk with us before you go out and buy CBD products.

-Myth: CBD hasn’t been scientifically proven to help any health conditions.
+Myth 1: CBD isn't proven to help any health conditions.

-Fact: CBD has been clinically studied to exert a number of therapeutic benefits.
+Fact: CBD is clinically studied to help with a few conditions.

 But the assertion that CBD hasn’t been proven to help any conditions is simply not accurate, and an insult to the monumental effort of scientists performing the studies and trials.
 Here are just a few titles and links to reviews, studies, and trials: